PDXpert PLM Software

 - Spreadsheets are really bad at modeling an indented BOM, and

-- Comparing BOM changes isn't the same as comparing product changes.
+- Comparing BOM changes isn't the same as comparing changes to BOMs, approved sources and design files.

-What's better than a spreadsheet for product data?
+PDX: Better than a spreadsheet for product data

 The best BOM compare tool would show much more than just a simple bill of materials.
 Let's also consider: